Healthcare Improvement (Intercalated) BMSc (Hons)

 - get a deeper insight into a subject area that interests you

 Improvement science is a field where academics and front-line practitioners work together to advance healthcare and make the processes within the system work better for everyone.
 In this course, you'll work with a clinical team on an improvement project and use research methods to study the barriers and facilitators to improvement.
 You'll explore systems-based approaches - some of which have their origins in engineering and aviation - and you'll develop skills in creativity, resilience, influencing, and systems thinking.

-You'll look at how human factors and behaviour can be used to understand, analyse, and improve health care delivery through cycles of change, before focusing on an area of interest in epidemiology, ethnography or statistics.
+You'll look at how human factors and behaviour change theory can be used to understand, analyse, and improve health care delivery through cycles of change, before focusing on an area of interest in epidemiology, ethnography or statistics.